damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

     - Links to other handbooks included on this page.
 - Rather than create many nested pages, include everything on one page of your role's handbook with an index at the top.
 - Each role should have a handbook page.
-- If more than one person is performing a role, the task should be shared to update the handbook with all processes or guidelines.
+- If more than one person are performing a role, the task should be shared to update the handbook with all processes or guidelines.
 - Follow the [Markdown Style Guide] for about.GitLab.com.

 ## <i class="fa fa-rocket fa-fw icon-color font-awesome" aria-hidden="true"></i> How to contact marketing